Long-ranged gates in quantum computation architectures with limited connectivity

-Further, the entanglement structure of the remaining quantum state (i.e. the state of the unmeasured auxiliary qubits) is substantially preserved, as also observed and utilized in \cite{Freund2024} in the context of a quantum databus.
+This is the X-protocol as described in \cite{Hahn2019}.
+Further, the entanglement structure of the remaining quantum state (i.e. the state of the unmeasured auxiliary qubits) is substantially preserved, as was observed and utilized in \cite{Freund2024} in the context of a quantum databus.
 As shown in Fig.~\ref{Fig_zipper}(a) by the dashed lines, the quantum state obtained after the $X$ measurements is again a graph state having edges that bridge the measurement path (zipper scheme \cite{Freund2024}).
 What is more, the graph state in question is again a 2D cluster state, up to minor modifications arising from the $Z$ measurements in the vicinity of the endpoints of the path.
 The measurement path shown in Fig.~\ref{Fig_zipper}(a) is an entanglement-structure-preserving measurement path as described herein.
 One can hence continue in the same way, and establish further Bell pairs from the remaining entangled state.
 In particular, one can establish Bell pairs whose paths (in the original lattice) cross, as indicated in Fig.~\ref{Fig_zipper}(b).